 To help you figure this out, we’ll explore a wide range of attributes that may apply to you.

-We’ll provide 50 primary words along with alternatives for each, giving a total of 250 words that you can use to best describe yourself as a person.
+We’ll provide 50 primary words along with alternatives for each, giving a total of 250 words to describe yourself as a person.

 110 Words To Use In A Job Interview Or On A Resume